-The Power Hub must be connected to a 24 VDC battery directly or indirectly via the PRO-Verter to operate.
-Connection only to solar power will not activate the Power Hub 2400.
+Power Hubs with serial numbers lower than 430288 must be connected to a 24 VDC battery directly or indirectly via the PRO-Verter to operate (see product update).

 Connections

 Connecting PV Arrays

 Up to six (6) PV arrays can be connected to the Power Hub Solar Input Only ports using solar cables.
 The Power Hub 2400 contains three (3) solar charge controllers.
 Each charge controller has two (2) input ports.
 When connecting three (3) arrays, choose one port from each of the three (3) charge controllers.
 After the first three (3) ports are connected to PV arrays, the remaining ports may be connected to additional PV arrays at random.